Skip to main content

 Training and support

-The faculty has a full training and support programme for involvement and engagement.
+The faculty has a robust training and support programme for involvement and engagement to support our researchers to do good quality, meaningful work with the public.

 Researcher drop in sessions